silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 ### Build and Flash the Project
 18. Build the project by clicking on the hammer icon in the top left corner of the Simplicity Studio IDE perspective.
 Right-click on the hex file and select Flash to Device... to make the Flash Programmer window appear.
-Note: if a Device Selection window appears, select the correct device.
+**Note**: if a Device Selection window appears, select the correct device.
 19. Click Program to flash the device.
-Note: The BG22 has additional security features and in some cases (i.e., when the board is first plugged in), the tools will prompt to query the Debug Challenge Interface (DCI).
+**Note**: The BG22 has additional security features and in some cases (i.e., when the board is first plugged in), the tools will prompt to query the Debug Challenge Interface (DCI).
 Select the connected device and then the link for “Click to Query Lock Status.”
 The device target to program text will no longer be grayed out and then select “OK.”

 ![Flash Programmer](/images/Lab_ProgramFlash.png)